-Even at home, forming positive relationships was a struggle for Hannah.
+Even at home, forming positive relationships was a challenge for Hannah.
 Eventually her frustrations led her to become violent toward her family.
 She came to the Villa’s Therapeutic Day Treatment after-school program to build her confidence, social skills and self-control.

 Program clinicians teamed with Hannah’s family to create a behavioral plan tailored to her needs, including a specific set of goals to work on at home.
 Hannah’s family and Villa staff stayed in close communication to ensure she was making progress.